lessdata/bitbucket-to-github/README.md

 4. Authenticate GitHub CLI `gh auth login` or [create a GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

-5. Create a new repository on GitHub.
+5. Create a new destination repository on GitHub.

     ```bash
     cd ..
-    # Import to a new private repository on GitHub
+    # Create a private repository (use --public instead for a public repository)
     gh repo create username/repo --private
-    # Or, import to a new public repository on GitHub
-    gh repo create username/repo --public
     ```

 6. Push the locally cloned repository to GitHub.
-Either the authenticated gh or the GitHub personal access token will be needed.
+Authenticate using either the authenticated gh or the GitHub personal access token when prompted for credentials.

     ```bash
     $ cd repo.git
     $ git push --force --mirror https://github.com/username/repo.git
     ```

-7. Verify the migration and clean up.
+7. Verify the migration and clean up the local clone.

     ```bash
     cd ..